CharityAnyaele/Coffee-Sales-Revenue-Analysis/README.md

 1. Distinct Value Validation

 ## To confirm data quality and understand category distribution:
-SELECT DISTINCT hour_of_day FROM sales.coffe;
+SELECT DISTINCT hour_of_day FROM sales.coffee;
-SELECT DISTINCT time_of_day FROM sales.coffe;
+SELECT DISTINCT time_of_day FROM sales.coffee;
-SELECT DISTINCT coffee_name FROM sales.coffe;
+SELECT DISTINCT coffee_name FROM sales.coffee;
-SELECT DISTINCT cash_type FROM sales.coffe;
+SELECT DISTINCT cash_type FROM sales.coffee;

 ## Sales count by time of the day
 SELECT time_of_day, COUNT(*) AS total_sales